- 336 pages

 - Publisher: Crown

 - ISBN: 0385528736

-The system in these United States, of having the head of the military be a civilian, is smart because the soldiers themselves are loyal to their commanders.
-However, our Commander in Chief is up high and too divisive, for the past several decades, to garner much loyalty from mud level troops.
+The system in the United States, of having the head of the military be a civilian, is smart because the soldiers themselves are loyal to their commanders.
+However, our Commander in Chief is up high and too divisive, for the past several decades, to garner much loyalty from mud-level troops.

 From personal experience I also know that commanders who took personal interesting in me or any of my friends got our almost unwavering support.

 The hero of this gripping story, Gent, feels the same way about his commanding General.
 Even though General Salter fell from grace, he still garners much loyalty from his troops, views many of them as his sons and leads by example.